Eggplant Parmesan Recipe

 Bread and Fry the Eggplant

-Working one slice at a time, dredge a dry eggplant slice in flour, shake off the excess, dip it in the egg, and then press it firmly into the breadcrumb mixture.
-Place the breaded slices on a clean baking sheet.
+Working with one slice at a time, dredge an eggplant round in flour, shaking off the excess.
+Then dip it into the egg, letting the excess drip off.
+Finally, press it firmly into the breadcrumbs, ensuring it’s fully coated on both sides.

-Spread about 1 cup of the marinara sauce in the bottom of a 9×13 inch baking dish.
+Spread 1 cup of marinara sauce on the bottom of a 9×13 inch baking dish.

 Arrange a single layer of fried eggplant over the sauce.
-Top with another cup of sauce, a third of the mozzarella, a third of the remaining Parmesan, and half of the fresh basil leaves.
+Top the eggplant with another cup of sauce, about 3/4 cup of mozzarella, and 1/3 cup of Parmesan.

-Bake for 25-30 minutes, until the sauce is bubbly and the cheese on top is melted and browned in spots.
-Let it rest for at least 15 minutes before serving; this is critical for letting the layers set.
+Bake for 25-30 minutes, until the sauce is bubbling and the cheese on top is melted and lightly browned.

 Easy Eggplant Parm